DirtRanchers/ManicTimeExtractor/README.md

 Manic Time can be downloaded from https://www.manictime.com

-This works with ManicTime 3.7.4 and earlier.
+This tool currently works with ManicTime 3.7.4 and earlier.
 It likely also works with 3.8.* but I haven't tested it.
-It does NOT work with version 4.0+, because the software switched DB providers and structure.
+These versions use a SQL Compact database.
+Find these older versions of ManicTime @ https://www.manictime.com/Releases/#.

-(Releases older than current can be downloaded here: https://www.manictime.com/Releases/#)
+In addition, this is tested only against the Windows single-user version; it has never been tested against the Server version nor has it been compiled to run against the Mac/Linux/Android versions.

-Tested only against the Windows desktop version.
+This tool does NOT currently work with Manic Time version 4.0 or later, because ManicTime switched DB providers and table structure, and I haven't taken time to learn the table structure.
+The following link details the structure for Manic Time **Server** (it may be the same for the single-user/desktop version as well, but that requires more research to determine): http://support.manictime.com/knowledgebase/articles/900645-sample-sql-queries-to-query-and-export-data-from-t

 # How it Works
 This software totals the Manic Time logged data, per day, per tag.

-Note:  Time entries in Manic Time CAN be tagged with a single tag, or with multiple tags (separated by commas.)
-Multiple tags can be used however you wish in Manic Time, but Manic Time uses only the first in a comma-delimited list to determine the main "category" and choose a display color.
+Note:  Time "slices" in Manic Time CAN be tagged with a single tag, or with multiple tags (separated by commas.)
+Multiple tags can be used on however you wish in Manic Time, but Manic Time uses only the first tag assigned to a time slice to determine which overall "category" the slice belongs to.
 This tool follows the same philosophy.
-Only the first tag in case list is evaluated.
+Only the first tag in each list is evaluated, and the final display is grouped by--and displays--only the first tag.